 We have a practice of making a special grant of time-vesting RSUs to individuals when they are first elected to an executive officer in recognition of this event and the individual's increased responsibility.
 Receipt of such RSUs occurs six months following separation from service.
 The value of RSUs granted is based on position.
 The special grant of officer RSUs are credited with dividend equivalents, which are not paid out until receipt of the shares.
-The vesting of these RSUs may be structured in one of three ways: vesting in three equal increments on the third, fourth, and fifth anniversary of the grant if RSUs are granted all in one year; vesting on the third anniversary of the grant.
+The vesting of these RSUs may be structured in one of three ways: vesting in three equal increments on the third, fourth, and fifth anniversary of the grant if RSUs are granted all in one year; vesting on the third anniversary of each grant if granted over three years; or cliff vesting on the fifth anniversary of the grant.